The BIG IDEA:

 8. What examples do you know about churches, Christian organizations, and missionaries helping people know about Jesus around the world?
 What would be exciting about going to another part of the world to tell people about Jesus?
 What would be scary about this?
 What would make it worth the trouble?

 Allow the group to discuss.
 Lead your group in thinking of examples to these questions.
 If necessary to help discussion of the first question, show this VIDEO about a organization called the Jesus Film Project.
+Remind the group that the best way to help people in other places know Jesus is to have a servant attitude and to look for ways to partner with and learn from people who are already there.

 Allow the group to discuss.
 Some things to bring up: